CarlosG48/CarlosG48.github.io/index.md

     Lab 4, part 4 is a favorite because it was the first lab that I really did struggle in, but at the same time I found that challenge very fun!
-This lab was the first to introduce converstions and the use of many different types of variables.
-My partner and I definetly had a blast!
+This lab was the first to introduce conversions and the use of many different types of variables.
+My partner and I definitely had a blast!

 * Lab 8